Nursing Home Administrator

 Admissions Requirements for Nursing Home Administrator Programs

 Admission requirements for nursing home administrator programs vary from institution to institution.
 Most undergraduate programs require first-time college students to have completed high school or a GED.
-Students also typically are required to take certain high school courses in order to be eligible for admissions, such as foreign language and advanced math.
+Students are also typically required to take specific high school courses to be eligible for admission, such as foreign language and advanced math.
 SAT or ACT scores are required for most schools as well.

 Master’s degree students may be required to submit GRE or GMAT scores, depending on the type of degree they are pursuing.
 Many programs require work experience prior to applying for an MBA or MHA degree so students will need to supply their resume.
 Depending on the program, letters of recommendation and personal statements may be required.